 Work in Progress

-"Performance and Risk Taking When There's Nothing to Lose," (with Nate Adams)
+"Performance and Risk Taking Under Threat of Elimination," (with Nate Adams)

 "Do Men Matter to Female Performance Even When They Don't?"
 IZA Discussion Paper 10184 (with Erica Birk and Logan Lee).

 "Gender Differences in Competitiveness: The Effect of Cheating on Opt-Out Behavior?" (with Erica Birk).

 "Prisoner Misconduct: Do Inmates Respond Rationally to Incentives?" (with Benjamin Hansen and Logan Lee)